concordant/c-crdtlib/README.md

     }
 }
 ```

-And add the maven package as a dependency:
+- Add the maven package as a dependency:
 ``` kotlin
 dependencies {
     implementation("concordant:c-crdtlib:x.y.z")